btray900/bulldog/README.md

 ##  thanks!

-Thank out to Nick F. for the VM.
+Thanks out to Nick F. for the VM.